amrmabdelazeem/interactive-card-details/README.md

 ## My process

--I've built up the skeleton for the website with HTML.
+- I've built up the skeleton for the website with HTML.
--Styled most of the page's with CSS.
+- Styled most of the page's with CSS.
--Used Mobile first pattern.
+- Used Mobile first pattern.
--Started to use functionality and added brains using JavaScript.
+- Started to use functionality and added brains using JavaScript.
--Debugging process.
+- Debugging process.
--finished the desktop verison.
+- Finished the desktop verison.

 ### Built with